Ruin0x11/goap-rs/README.md

-# goap
+# goap-rs
-An implementation of [Goal-Oriented Action Planning](web.media.mit.edu/~jorkin/goap.html) in Rust, with a generic A* trait.
+An implementation of [Goal-Oriented Action Planning](http://web.media.mit.edu/~jorkin/goap.html) in Rust, with a generic A* trait.

 Requires nightly, only because associated constants are feature-gated.
 You can hardcode the maximum number of A* computations to use it in stable.